DevOpsAutomationLabs/ELM_Velocity/docs/enablement/index.md

 | 17 | Repeat the above steps to edit the value stream map file and arrange the stage for the Meter Reader GC global configuration project. | <img src="media/e70.png" alt="e70" style="width:100%; height:auto;"> |

 Congratulations on successfully configuring the DevOps Velocity value stream to visualize ERM artifacts.

+This concludes the enablement material sharing how to integrate DevOps Velocity with ELM (EWN and ERM).

 [Return to List of Enablement Topics](#topics-covered-in-this-enablement-exercise)
 <br/>